onboard-miami/memestock-bot/README.md

 This is the memestocks discord squeeze bot.

 ## Issues
 Make sure you're tagging issues correctly when filing them.
-Bug, feature request, and discussion should be the main ones you use.
+Bug, enhancement, and discussion should be the main ones you use.

 ## Structure
 Index.js has the discord bot commands.